DJ Qualls: Career

 Qualls was an extra in the 1994 HBO film Against the Wall.
 He landed the small role of Jason in the miniseries Mama Flora's Family (1998) while participating in community theater.
 After auditioning for a one-liner in Road Trip (2000), he was asked to come from the Atlanta office to meet producer Ivan Reitman in California.
 He debuted in Road Trip as shy virgin Kyle Edwards.
 After this, he worked as a model for Prada and photographers such as David LaChapelle and Steve Klein.
 In Cherry Falls (2000), he played Wally, another virgin.
 In 2001, he played Neil Lawrence in Chasing Holden.
-Qualls also appeared as a Y2K prophet opposite Rami Malek in the sci-fi mystery thriller Buster's Mal Heart (2017).

 In 2002, Qualls played Archie in the film Comic Book Villains, Andrew in the film Big Trouble, Junior in the film Lone Star State of Mind, Dizzy Gillespie Harrison in the film The New Guy, and Rat in the sci-fi film The Core.
 He starred in the comedy Delta Farce.
 In 2005, he appeared as Shelby in the film Hustle & Flow.
-His television work includes eccentric hunter Garth Fitzgerald IV on Supernatural and appearances on Monk, Scrubs, Criminal Minds, Lost, Law & Order: Criminal Intent, CSI, Numb3rs, My Name Is Earl, Breaking Bad, The Big Bang Theory, and Memphis Beat.
+His television work includes eccentric hunter Garth Fitzgerald IV on Supernatural and appearances on Monk, Scrubs, Criminal Minds, Lost, Law & Order: Criminal Intent, CSI: Crime Scene Investigation, Numb3rs, My Name Is Earl, Breaking Bad, The Big Bang Theory, and Memphis Beat.